StefanSchroeder/Golang-Ellipsoid/README.md

 ## Bugs and Limitations

-Only To and At-functions are implemented from the Geo-Ellipsoid-package.
+Not all functions are implemented from the Geo-Ellipsoid-package.
+As mentioned in the license, no guarantee whatsoever for the correctness of the computed results can be assumed.